kazmer97/accelerated-intelligent-document-processing-on-aws/docs/extraction.md

   # - Lower overall accuracy (~70% vs 95%)
 ```

-The extraction service automatically detects and parses both JSON and YAML responses from the LLM, making the structured data available for downstream processing.
+The extraction service automatically detects and parses both JSON and YAML
+responses from the LLM, making the structured data available for downstream
+processing.

+> > > > > > > e9314b6b (Unified formatting for YAML, MD, JSON)

 ## Image Placement with {DOCUMENT_IMAGE} Placeholder

-The extraction service supports precise control over where document images are positioned within your extraction prompts using the `{DOCUMENT_IMAGE}` placeholder.
-This feature allows you to specify exactly where images should appear in your prompt template, enabling better multimodal extraction by strategically positioning visual content relative to text instructions.
+The extraction service supports precise control over where document images are
+positioned within your extraction prompts using the `{DOCUMENT_IMAGE}`
+placeholder.
+This feature allows you to specify exactly where images should
+appear in your prompt template, enabling better multimodal extraction by
+strategically positioning visual content relative to text instructions.

 ### How {DOCUMENT_IMAGE} Works